Dr. Patricia Seiser

 Pat became passionate about caving after taking what was then called “spelunking tours” (now called off-trail tours) in Wind Cave National Park and Jewel Cave National Monument in South Dakota.
 She became involved with the local caving community after finding a message in a bottle at a gated cave in Colorado, inviting her to attend a meeting at a local grotto (caving club) to learn more about caves and caving.
 She quickly became involved in the exploration and mapping of caves.
 (And yes, she did get into that gated cave.)
 On an expedition into Lechuguilla Cave in Carlsbad Caverns National Park, she realized a childhood dream of becoming an explorer.
 Her work in Lechuguilla introduced her to the national and international caving communities.
 It has been a “downhill” ride ever since.

 With a Master’s in animal behavior, which came in handy while running caving expeditions, Pat has assisted with various caving events and rescues.
 Herding cavers is kind of like herding cats.
-She has been a national level cave rescue instructor for the National Cave Rescue Commission (NCRC) since 1998, serving as an instructor for the Eastern, Western and Southwest Regions of NCRC.
-She has taught throughout the US.
+She has been a national level cave rescue instructor for the National Cave Rescue Commission (NCRC) since 1998, serving as an instructor for the Eastern, Western, Southwest and Rocky Mountain Regions of NCRC, she has taught throughout the US.
 In addition to cave rescue, she was a member of New Mexico Search and Rescue (SAR), serving on the Eddy County SAR Team for 11 years.
 She served as Incident Commander and as Section Chief during missions.

 She became involved in managing expeditions and worked closely with the National Park Service (NPS) in the stewardship of caves during expeditions and other activities.
 Because of her work she was encouraged to go back to grad school to get a PhD in caves, caving, and cavers.
 At the recommendation of then NPS National Cave and Karst Resources Specialist Ronal Kerbo she conducted her research on the “Idea of Cave Wilderness” looking at what it might be, what it could be, and what it should not be in the eyes of the caving community and local community members for Mammoth Cave and Carlsbad Caverns National Parks.